department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed.md

 </div>

-### What documents will I need to support my claim?
+### What documents will I need to support my disability claim?

 We require certain documents to support all claims for disability benefits.